PLACEMENT TEST - COURSE PROGRESSION aNd levels

 With Alliance Française, you benefit from over 130 years of experience and constant development of our teaching methods,

 the qualifications of our teachers and advanced research in second language acquisition.
-Our program and evaluation system are modeled
+Our program and evaluation system

 Understands and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
 Can introduce him/herself and others and can ask and answer questions about personal details such as where he/she lives, people he/she knows and things he/she has.
 Can interact in a simple way provided the other person talks slowly and clearly and is prepared to help.

 Understands sentences and frequently used expressions related to areas of most immediate relevance (e.g. very basic personal and family information, shopping, local geography, employment).
 Can communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar and routine matters.
 Can describe in simple terms aspects of his/her background, immediate environment and matters in areas of immediate need.

 Understands the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc. Can deal with most situations likely to arise whilst traveling in an area where the language is spoken.
 Can produce simple connected text on topics which are familiar or of personal interest.
 Can describe experiences and events, dreams, hopes & ambitions and briefly give reasons and explanations for opinions and plans.